-In my opinion, asset allocation has had more impact on average investors over past two years than any other topic in investing.
+In my opinion, asset allocation has had more impact on average investors over past the two years than any other topic in investing.
 Why?
-The whole idea of asset class used to foreign to anyone but the professionals even though it serves as the foundation of what we do.
+The whole idea of asset classes used to be foreign to anyone but the professionals, even though they serve as the foundation of what we do.
 Fortunately, even low-cost stock trading platforms and 401k's started adding new online tools a few years ago to help investors choose a standard asset allocation model.
-The more recent rise of online advisor platforms like our Jumpstart program have been an even bigger step—helping DIY'ers to keep up with their asset allocation plan over time.

 If you don't have access to one of these tools, you want to customize your existing account, or you just want to understand how asset allocation work, this article is for you.

 Let's start with the what and why of asset allocation.

 To create an asset allocation model, always start by splitting your model between stocks and bonds.
 The value of bonds generally doesn't fluctuate as much over time, and they usually produce income (interest payments).
 This makes them a great investment base, but you aren't going to be bragging about how much your investments are up with an account full of bonds.

 Stock prices, on the other hand, can fluctuate wildly.
 This can be disastrous in a recession, but it does give you the opportunity for some real gains in a good economy.